 4. Install Tera Term on your PC.
-These instructions were tested with Tera Term 4.73 but may work with other versions.
+This was tested with Tera Term 4.73 but also works with other versions.

-Note: The xP200-cmd\teraterm - wifi.bat file contains a link to ttermpro.exe, the Tera Term executable.
-You may need to modify this link if the executable is in a different directory on your PC.
+Note: The xp200-cmd\teraterm - wifi.bat file contains a link to ttermpro.exe, the Tera Term executable.
+Modify this link if the executable is in a different directory on your PC.